DynaPlex/DynaPlex/readme.md

 if you did not recurse submodules, or if you use other tools for cloning repos, please somehow ensure that submodules (especially googletest) are available.

 ### Prerequisites
+For defining new models, you will need:
 - **CMake**: Building is supported with a modern CMake version (>= 3.21), often supplied with modern C++ IDEs.

+For actually training models, you have two choices.
+Either go all c++, in which case you need to select C++ in the [PyTorch Installation Guide](https://pytorch.org/get-started/locally/) to download:
-- **PyTorch**: Tests were conducted with a recent version.
+- **LibTorch**: Tests were conducted with version 2.1.0.

+Alternatively, if you prefer to use python for training scripts:
-- **Python Bindings**: With pybind11 - we provide an anaconda python/environment.yml that can be used to create appropriate environment.
+- **Python Bindings**: With pybind11 - we provide an anaconda python/environment.yml that can be used to create appropriate environment for using those bindings.

+In either case, you must provide a CMakeUserLists.txt in the root directory that provides the paths to the appropriate folders.
+An example (that you could copy to root where it will be ignored by git and by default invisible in some IDE) can be found in cmake/resources/CmakeUserPresets.txt

 ---

 ## Documentation

-The documentation can be found in the [docs](docs/) folder in this repo.
+Complete documentation can be found in the [docs](docs/) folder in this repo.

 ---